Art in colonial

 Another major difference is in the problematics of direct or indirect borrowing.
 Direct borrowing is found in the case of Luna, Phra Soralikhit, or Georgette Ch en who later in her life moved to Singapore, where an artist goes to Europe and masters or works through the academy technique to the extent of his or her own ability and interest.
 We should not perhaps look here for any counter-appropriation of discourse, other than the ability to use academy realism to depict local subjects or subjects in their locality, particularly in portraiture.
 But indirect borrowing by artists who do not go to

-and who do not have academy training at home has two possible consequences.
+Europe and who do not have academy training at home has two possible consequences.
 One seen in Indonesia, particularly in Affandi, and reappearing later in the work of Djoko Pecik, is a liberating and searing directness which only tends to be possible when the artist is not having to work through - and therefore also often against - a set of masterworks which serve as standards for his or her practice.
 This process tends to be beneficial to those artists of great natural talent like Affandi who have a peculiar need to express the 'suchness of things' specific to a situation of personal or national deprivation.

 Unfortunately, indirect borrowing is frequently followed by a more direct contact which allows those metropolitan models to take over as standards.
 It sets aside or circumvents and renders historically obsolete precisely those borrowings which because of their indirectness were necessarily partial.
 Khrua In Khong's mural paintings at Wat Bowonniwet and elsewhere in 1850s'

 Siamare a very good case in point.
 For it would appear the artist was only exposed to reproductions provided via the transmission of foreign gifts to his patron King Mongkut. and these were frequently of images which were already anachronistic at the time of their sending, such as illustrations of urban life in late 18'" century